cirosantilli/algorithm-cheat/data-gen/README.md

 # data-gen

-Executables in this directory generate test data to an output file.
+Executables in this directory generate test data to output files.

-The interface of each script is:

-    ./script <output-file> [<parameters>...]

-where `<parameters>` are parameters for the output generation, and depend on the exact script to be run.
+Those scripts generate large inputs / output, random or not, that would be infeasible to write manually.

+They are often used for performance benchmarking.

+TODO:

+- allow the `test` script to use the generated data and do the benchmark
+- discard the cost of disk read from benchmarks